Events in 2022:

 Morgan and Mary Jane have been homesteading off-grid since before they built their first earthbag home in 2009.
 They held their initial public workshops in 2011, while building a sun room addition on to their earthbag roundhouse.
 In 2016 they started construction on a larger earthship-inspired earthbag house and have held regular natural building and sustainable living workshops ever since.
 In September of 2019, they held a workshop to build an earthbag tiny house, foundation to roof.
 That build was professionally documented and has become the basis for our online course.
+In 2020 and 2021, Morgan led three more tiny house workshops and a class that learned on a 30′ diameter earthbag roundhouse.

 Why Build with Earthbags?